 Sometimes, bed bug infestations can make you feel defeated.
-In fact, you’ll consider many natural products like essential oils – with a limited success rate.
+You’ll consider many natural products like essential oils – with a limited success rate.

 - The short answer is, NO, baby powder can’t kill bed bugs.
 Baby powder will only irritate bed bugs or will only musk the scent from the bugs.

 Myth 1: Baby powder will dry bed bug’s skin – Well, homeowners wrongly claim that baby powder will work like diatomaceous earth – that it’ll dry the bug’s skin.

 - If it were true, the powder would dry out the bed bug’s exoskeleton and thus dehydrate them – including baby bed bugs.

 However, you’ll need to put the bed bugs and baby powder together in a bowl or cup – creating something like a trap.
-The talc will won’t be chemically dangerous to the bugs.
+The talc will be chemically dangerous to the bugs.

 What about Dual-Purpose Baby Powder?

 It’s important to remind you that baby powder talk isn’t hazardous to bed bugs, and thus, using it as a trap won’t help in the long term to exterminate the bloodsuckers.

-In fact, baby powder may only reduce the strength of the bed bug odor or simply irritate the bug’s exoskeleton.
+The baby powder may only reduce the bed bug odor’s strength or irritate the bug’s exoskeleton.
 Thus, even the dual-purpose baby powder won’t be effective.

 An Effective Bed Bug Trap – Baby Powder?

 As noted above, a bed bug trap will work well if created using baby powder having talcum – particularly when combined with some other ingredients.

-In-fact, this bed bug trap research was put down by Dr. Changlu Wang from Rutgers University.
+Dr. Changlu Wang put down this bed bug trap research from Rutgers University.
 Below are the retirements as outlined by the researcher: